 She began her musical training at the age of nine and continued through grad school, with a brief stint as an engineering major in her freshman year of college.
 (She had Mae Jemison dreams of becoming an astronaut – here’s hoping they need filmmakers in space).
 On a whim, she took a doc-production class during undergrad that changed her entire trajectory.
 Since then, she has been creating content for digital, broadcast, and theater spaces (with a slight tangent to start her own band in a basement after grad school).
 Her passions have followed her throughout her career, from her work at both DCTV and Okayplayer, to her independent narrative productions and video commissions.

-As a performer, Chinisha has moonlighted on the stage and screen, appearing in experimental performance art at The Kitchen and Rush Arts Gallery, on stage at various NYC theaters including The Kraine Theater, The Magnet, The PIT, and Caveat, on your computer screen – including Netflix, and even on the silver screen in major motion pictures (as an extra… nothing to get too excited about – yet).
+As a performer, Chinisha has moonlighted on the stage and screen, appearing in experimental performance art at The Kitchen and Rush Arts Gallery; on stage at various NYC theaters including The Bell House, Bedford Manor, The Kraine Theater, The Magnet, The PIT, and Caveat; on your computer screen, including Netflix; and even on the silver screen in major motion pictures (as an extra… nothing to get too excited about – yet).
 She has been invited to speak at academic conferences, industry panels, and hosted numerous events – she is no stranger to the stage!